vmware/vmware-aria-operations-integration-sdk/doc/docker.md

 ###### Language
 The language component of a tag specifies the main language supported by the generated container.
 Language is one of `python`,`java`, or `powershell`.
-If an unsupported language is desired, the base image `vrops-adapter-open-sdk-server:python` can be used as a starting point to install an additional language or runtime environment.
+If an unsupported language is desired, the base image `base-adapter:python` can be used as a starting point to install an additional language or runtime environment.
 The base image contains the HTTP server, which is required to serve calls from VMware Aria Operations and the user's adapter.
 It is also possible to start from a different base image, but in this case an HTTP server that conforms to the collector API must be manually added.